 - The government replaced lifted the 2+2 rule on May 31 and replaced it with a dispersion requirement, which means strangers should keep a reasonable distance from one another in indoor spaces.
 More information can be found on the Police and Border Guard site.

 - An extensive list of questions and answers related to the emergency situation, can be found here.
 Up to date information on COVID-19 in Estonia can be found on the Estonian Health Board’s English-language page.

-- Mask use is required in all public indoor places.
+- Mask use is recommended in enclosed and crowded places.
 The U.S. Centers for Disease Control (CDC) guidelines on effective mask use can be found here.
-The Estonian Consumer Protection and Technical Regulatory Authority has issued these instructions on how to make a homemade cloth mask.

 - Are U.S. citizens required to quarantine?
 Yes.